South Jordan, Utah: Geography

-According to the United States Census Bureau, the city has a total area of 22.22 sqmi, of which 0.09 sqmi, 0.4 percent, is water.
+According to the United States Census Bureau, the city has a total area of 22.22 sqmi, of which 0.09 sqmi, 0.4%, is covered by water.

-The relative flatness of South Jordan is due to lacustrine sediments of a pleistocene lake called Lake Bonneville.
-Lake Bonneville existed from 75,000 to 8,000 years ago; at its peak some 30,000 years ago, the lake reached an elevation of 5200 ft above sea level and had a surface area of 19800 sqmi.
-The elevation of South Jordan ranges from approximately 4300 ft near the Jordan River in the east and rises gently to the foothills of the Oquirrh Mountains at 5200 ft.
+The relative flatness of South Jordan is due to lacustrine sediments of a Pleistocene lake called Lake Bonneville, which existed from 75,000 to 8,000 years ago.
+At its peak some 30,000 years ago, the lake reached an elevation of 5200 ft above sea level and had a surface area of 19800 sqmi.
+The elevation of South Jordan ranges from about 4300 ft near the Jordan River in the east and rises gently to the foothills of the Oquirrh Mountains at 5200 ft.